-Our class A common stock will have one vote per share, and our class B common stock will generally have five votes per share, other than with respect to a limited number of matters specified in our Amended and

-Restated Certificate of Incorporation (such as approval of transactions by which a third-party might acquire control of us).
+Our class A common stock will have one vote per share, and our class B common stock will generally have five votes per share, other than with respect to a limited number of matters specified in our Amended and Restated Certificate of Incorporation (such as approval of transactions by which a third-party might acquire control of us).
 Following this offering, holders of shares of class B common stock will collectively control % of the combined voting power of all classes of voting stock other than with respect to those matters.
 For example, the holders of shares of class B common stock will be able to direct the election of all of the members of our Board of Directors, who will determine our strategic plans (including certain acquisitions), approve major financing decisions and appoint top management.
 In addition, the holders of the class B common stock may seek to cause us to take courses of action that, in their judgment, could enhance their investment in us, but which might involve risks to holders of our class A common stock or adversely affect us or other investors, including you.
-Substantially all of the class B common stock will be beneficially owned by Morgan Stanley following the offering and class B shares will only be transferable to Morgan Stanley, Capital Group International or one of their subsidiaries or affiliates will automatically convert into one share of class A common stock upon such disposition, except for a disposition effected in connection with a distribution of class B common stock in a Tax-Free Spin-Off.
+Substantially all of the class B common stock will be beneficially owned by Morgan Stanley following the offering and class B shares will only be transferable to Morgan Stanley, Capital Group International or one of their subsidiaries or affiliates.
+Any such shares of class B common stock transferred to a person other than Morgan Stanley, Capital Group International or one of their subsidiaries or affiliates will automatically convert into one share of class A common stock upon such disposition, except for a disposition effected in connection with a distribution of class B common stock in a Tax-Free Spin-Off.
 Morgan Stanley may in the future decide to distribute all or a portion of its interest in the class B common stock to its shareholders or securityholders through a Tax-Free Spin-Off.
-Following any such disposition, shares of class B common stock will no longer be convertible into shares of class A common stock, and will be transferable as class B common stock, retaining their rights to multiple votes per share.
+Following any such disposition, shares of class B common stock will no longer be convertible into shares of class A common stock, and will be tra